react-dropzone/react-dropzone/README.md

 *Important*: if you omit rendering an `<input>` and/or binding the props from `getInputProps()`, opening a file dialog will not be possible.

 ## Refs
 Both `getRootProps` and `getInputProps` accept a custom `refKey` (defaults to `ref`) as one of the attributes passed down in the parameter.

-This can be useful when the element you're trying to apply the props from either one of those fns does not expose a reference to the element, e.g.:
+This can be useful when the element you're trying to apply the props from either one of those fns does not expose a reference to the element, e.g:

 ```jsx static
 import React from 'react'